| Age | Commit message (Collapse) | Author |

 |

-There is no user of "gd", so drop DECLARE_GLOBAL_DATA_PTR.
+There is no user of gd, drop the usage of DECLARE_GLOBAL_DATA_PTR and

 Signed-off-by: Peng Fan <[email protected]>